austinlieandro/GithubUser/README.md

   - User Details View: After searching for a user, users can view comprehensive details about that user.
   - Favorite Users: Users can save their favorite users to a local database and access them at any time.
   - Database Management: The application uses Room Database to store and manage the list of favorite users
+  - Dark Theme: The application can remember user want app dark theme or light theme